Charging Instructions

 - Open the flap on the left side of the trunk side trim.

-vehicle to unlatch the charge cable.WarningDo not touch or attempt to remove the orange high voltage cover.
+- Press and hold the charge port's manual release lever (highlighted in red in the image) toward the front of the vehicle to unlatch the charge cable.WarningDo not touch or attempt to remove the orange high voltage cover.
 Failure to follow these instructions can result in electric shock and serious injury.NoteIf your vehicle does not have a charge port manual release lever, discontinue this procedure and contact your nearest Service Center.NoteThe orientation of the manual release lever may vary depending on market region.

 - Pull the charge cable from the charge port.